-Beregerac was never far from the temptation of the bottle, especially when there was trouble in his personal life, as the girls came and went.
-First there was tourist officer Francine Leland, and then lawyer Marianne Bellshade, before estate agent Susan Young provided some stability for a while.
+First, there was tourist officer Francine Leland, and then lawyer Marianne Bellshade, before estate agent Susan Young provided some stability for a while.
 Their relationship ended with her murder.

 There was even more spark in his occasional encounters with beautiful jewel thief Philippa Vale (Liza Goddard).

 It was Bergerac’s obsession with a woman which eventually brought the series to an end.
-Jim’s relationship with French girl Danielle Aubry (Therese Liotard) resulted in him retiring from the police force and movingto Provence to become a Private Investigator.
+Jim’s relationship with French girl Danielle Aubry (Therese Liotard) resulted in him retiring from the police force and moving to Provence to become a Private Investigator.

 Bergerac gave the island’s tourist trade an enormous lift.
 John Nettles also made Jersey his home in real life.